 Minimum duration of study (academic sessions)

 Type of degree Full-time Part-time

-Ordinary/designated degree 1 3 4
+Ordinary/designated degree 3 4

 Honours degree 4 5

 MA Honours language degree 5 7

-Integrated Masters degree 2 5 6
+Integrated Masters degree 5 6

 BVMS, MBChB, BDS 5 N/A

 - 4.1 Credit may be awarded towards the completion of a degree programme for courses or examinations satisfactorily completed while following another programme at the University of Glasgow or at another institution or, where indicated in the degree's supplementary regulations, for other examinations satisfactorily completed.
 Such credit may permit a candidate entry to the second or subsequent year of the degree programme.
 The maximum limit for the award of such credit is, other than in exceptional circumstances and with the approval of the Clerk of Senate, 50% of the credits associated with the degree programme.
-Candidates must normally attend courses offered by the University of Glasgow during their final year of study. - 4.2 Although appropriate prior learning may be recognised for the award of credit, all such credit is ungraded for the purposes of the University except that credit obtained in earlier study at the University of Glasgow may be graded. - 4.3 Graded credit may be awarded for study undertaken at an institution other than the University of Glasgow where this is done while registered for a degree programme at the University of Glasgow.
+Candidates must normally attend courses offered by the University of Glasgow during their final year of study. - 4.2 Although appropriate prior learning may be recognised for the award of credit, all such credit is ungraded for the purposes of the University except that credit obtained in earlier study at the University of Glasgow may be graded.
+Guidance on the inclusion of ungraded APL credit in the application of degree regulations is set out in the University's APL policy. - 4.3 Graded credit may be awarded for study undertaken at an institution other than the University of Glasgow where this is done while registered for a degree programme at the University of Glasgow.